dsluo-archive/csx730-libdis/README.md

 ### Activity Questions

 This activityis open book, open notes, and asking your instructor questions is allowed.
 You may find the assembly notes provided in recent lecture modules on eLC useful.
-If you use `gcc -S` as a last resort, you are still expected to fully document the assembly.
-Your instructor reserves the right to question you about the low-level and high-level functionality of a sequence of instructions in your submission.

 <hr/>